 If we were to produce data based on the year a death occurred (rather than the year it was registered), publication would be delayed by at least six months in order to allow enough time for most of the deaths that occurred in a given year to be registered.
-If it was produced any earlier the data would be incomplete, and hence inaccurate.
-It’s unlikely this delay would be acceptable to users.
-In response to the concerns of users, we carried out an investigation in 2012 into the impact of registration delays on drug-related deaths and mortality statistics in general.
+If it were produced any earlier the data would be incomplete and hence inaccurate.
+It is unlikely this delay would be acceptable to users.
+In response to the concerns of users we carried out an investigation in 2012 into the impact of registration delays on drug-related deaths and mortality statistics in general.
 We examined whether it is possible to estimate the number of deaths that occurred in a year reliably, based on the number that have been registered by a given date.
 Unfortunately, it was concluded that the estimation methods were not robust enough to implement.

 How the bulletin is produced